-Configuring the System Center Virtual Machine Manager (SCVMM) 2008 administrator to create and manage virtual machines.
+Microsoft has a utility that allows us to work with Hyper-V virtual machines: System Center Virtual Machine Manager (SCVMM) 2008.
+SCVMM includes many tools that enable an administrator to create and manage virtual machines.
 The 2008 version, also referred to as SCVMM vNext, has many new features over SCVMM 2007, such as the following: